DataDog/integrations-core/torchserve/README.md

 metrics_mode=prometheus
 ```

-In this case, the OpenMetrics endpoint will be exposed at this URL: `http://<TORCHSERVE_ADDRESS>:8082/metrics`.
+In this case, the OpenMetrics endpoint is exposed at this URL: `http://<TORCHSERVE_ADDRESS>:8082/metrics`.

 ### Configuration